afontcu/afontcu.dev/content/blog/autonomy/index.md

 The first one is quite obvious.
 To avoid running in circles, a team (or group of them) needs **a shared vision, a goal** to reach.
 In short, a direction.
 Why does the team exist?
 What does success look like?
 This helps team members (or, again, several teams) to align towards the goal.

-And alignment is **the stepping stone that enables autonomy**.
+This alignment is **the stepping stone that enables autonomy**.
 Without it, the result is apathy.

 Okay, so we have a clear, shared, engaging vision.
 Now what?